 It will also conduct a few stress tests to ensure system stability.

-Of course, 1USMUS has imposed limitations/protection to ensure that your processor won’t exceed the voltage borders.
+Of course, 1USMUS has imposed restrictions/protection to ensure that your processor won’t exceed the voltage limits.

 Note: CTR only supports Zen 3 (Ryzen 5950X, 5900X, 5800X, 5600X), Zen 2 (Threadrippers, Ryzen 3900X, 3800X, 3700X, 3600x and others) CPUs and APUs (Ryzen PRO 4750G, 4650G, 4350G).